 Finding the right combination of approaches to manage and reduce your pain can be a frustrating process.
-Thus, I urge you to be patient and to refuse to allow anyone to dismiss your pain.
-I also urge you to seek help from a variety of practitioners-both allopathic and complementary-in your search for pain relief and follow a holistic approach.
+So I encourage you to be patient and to refuse to allow anyone to dismiss your pain.
+I also urge you to seek help from a variety of practitioners-both medical and complementary-in your search for pain relief and to take a whole person approach.

-While they may not be able to completely cure your pain, the right mix of modalities, together with your commitment to doing your part, should definitely be able to reduce the frequency and severity and return you to the quality of life you deserve.
+While they may not be able to completely cure your pain, the right mix of treatment and support, together with your commitment to doing your part, should definitely be able to reduce the frequency and severity of pain and give you back a better quality of life.